|Issue date||Monday, September 12, 2022|

 Final Project Presentation

-On the last week of class, we will be holding a 4-hour poster session in the SoC student foyer on 15 Nov 2017 (Wednesday) from 6.30 to 10.30 pm as part of the School of Computing Term Projects Showcase (STePS).
+In the last week of class, we will be holding a 4-hour poster session in the SoC student foyer on Wednesday, November 9, 2022 (TBC) from 6.30 to 10.30 pm as part of the School of Computing Term Projects Showcase (STePS).

 Final Project Video

-Traditionally, every team is required to make a 1-minute video to be submitted to the STePS organizing committee.
-Here’s a playlist of past year’s videos.
+Traditionally, every team is required to make a 1-minute video to be submitted to the STePS organising committee.
+Here's a playlist of past years' videos.

-As part of the user acquisition process, many teams set up their own Facebook page to publicize about their products and gain initial traction before the actual STePS event.
-Here’s what the top three teams of AY2015/16 did:
+As part of the user acquisition process, many teams set up their own Facebook page to publicise their products and gain initial traction before the actual STePS event.
+Here's what the top three teams of AY2015/16 did:

 - Letterbox went around the school on a hoverboard and handed out flyers.
-They also managed to launch their apps to the iOS App Store and Google Play Store before the event (seriously impressive feat).
+They also managed to launch their apps to the iOS App Store and Google Play Store before the event (a seriously impressive feat).

-- Griddit created an anonymous chatroom for NUSWhispers and organized an AMA with Prof Ben Leong which saw over 400 participants.
+- Griddit created an anonymous chatroom for NUSWhispers and organised an AMA with Prof Ben Leong, which saw over 400 participants.

 - Paperbaton launched a blog with helpful tips and also a complementing product, NUSExam, a Past-Year Question Paper Downloader for NUS Students.

-These three teams also created Facebook pages to continually engage users.
+These three teams also created Facebook pages to engage users continually.
 Have a look at the Facebook pages of Letterbox, Griddit and Paperbaton to get a sense of what sort of pre-STePS publicity can be done.